-This paper has introduced our most recent work on the synthesis of conversational speech, and has shown that the challenges presented by this task are qualitatively different from those of traditional speech synthesis for the transmission of propositional content.
-We have found from our analysis of a very large natural-speech corpus that at least half of the utterances in interactive conversational speech are not well represented by their text alone and that they depend upon specic prosodic characteristics such as tone-of-voice, realised by differences in laryngeal phonation quality, that can not easily be reproduced by signal processing techniques.
-The paper has also described our initial attempts to utilise the corpus for concatenative speech synthesis, and has presented a prototype user-interface that allows input acording to speech-act intention, using constraints representing the primary contextual inuences on speaking-style, so that a conversational utterance can be produced rapidly with minimal input from the user.

-For the phatic utterances that are a characteristic of informal and social speech, this interface allows text-free input, since an appropriate phrase is selected from the corpus according to the higher-level constraints automatically.
-Samples of the resulting conversational speech synthesis are available on the web at http://feast.atr.jp/laughs.
-This work is still experimental, and the paper should not be taken to imply that the methods presented here are necessarily the best for a commercial speech synthesis system, but it presents them as an illustration of the problem and offers them as one form of its solution.
+This paper has introduced some of our most recent work on the synthesis of conversational speech, and shown that the challenges presented by this type of task are qualitatively different from those of traditional speech synthesis for the transmission of propositional content.
+We have found from our analysis of a very large natural-speech corpus that at least half of the utterances in interactive conversational speech are not well represented by their text alone and that they depend upon specific prosodic characteristics, such as tone-of-voice, realised by differences in laryngeal phonation quality, that can not easily be reproduced by signal processing techniques.
+The paper has also described our initial attempts to utilise the corpus for concatenative speech synthesis, and has presented a prototype user-interface that allows input acording to speech-act intention, using constraints representing the primary contextual influences on speaking-style, so that a conversational utterance can be produced rapidly with minimal input from the user.
+For the phatic utterances that are a characterisatic of informal and social speech, this interface allows text-free input, since an appropriate phrase is selected from the corpus according to the higher-level constraints automatically.
+This work is still experimental, and the paper should not be taken to imply that the methods presented here are necessarily the best for a commercial speech synthesis system, but it presents them as an illustration of the problem rather than of its solution.
+We are lucky to have such a speech corpus at our disposal, but replicating it for another language or subculture would require considerable extra work.